“The past does not have to be blackened to color the future…”

 The art of firm simplification.

-For a Firm simplifier, everything revolves around people and processes.
+For a Firm simplifier, everything revolves around behaviour, behaviour of people and processes.

 By observing signals, we study the behaviour of people and the output of processes.
 This determines whether and where simplification is possible.
 Not only on based on the well known theories, but through a focus on the core essence of the issue.

-Where people’s behaviour involves the search for unnecessarily complex (learned) behaviour, the process involves the tangible output of processes, i.e. the result of the process (e.g.product or service) and the non-tangible procesoutput known as management information, or even better: process information.
+Where people’s behaviour involves the search for unnecessarily complex (learned) behaviour, the process involves the tangible output of processes, i.e. the result of the process (e.g.product or service) and the non-tangible procesoutput known as management information, also known as process information and how processes behave in relation to each other.

 If behaviour is unnecessarily complex, the process is not efficient.
 Vice versa, it is also true that if a process is not optimal, the behaviour is unnecessarily complex.
 The signals can thus be found twice in the organisation.
 By looking into the tangible output of the process, the intangible process information and observing behaviour (under which culture), it quickly becomes clear where simplification is possible.